AndrijaSkontra/soteria/README.md

 When making commits, follow this convention:

-• Begin each commit message with one of the following prefixes: ADDED, CHANGED, or DELETED.
+• Begin each commit message with one of the following prefixes: ADDED, CHANGED, DELETED or FIXED.

 • Follow the prefix with a clear and descriptive message detailing the changes made.